Experience the beautiful Isle of Wight

 Book your ferry through Aria Resorts and you can save up to 50%.

 How big is the Isle of Wight?

 The Isle of Wight is 150sq mi - it's about the same size as Birmingham or everything inside Zone 3 in London.
-You can travel from one end to the other in about 45 minutes, and if you're based in the centre, such as at Rookley Park, nowhere is more than half an hour away.
+You can travel from one end to the other in about 45 minutes, and if you're based in the centre, such as at The Lakes Rookley, nowhere is more than half an hour away.

 Despite the small size of the island, there are plenty of attractions.
 The long coastline, with a 67 mile coastal path, also means you can always find a quiet place to get away from it all.
 The Bay Colwell is a perfect coastal destination, with a beach just a short walk away.

 The small size of the island means that it's great for cycling, though there are some steep hills in the centre and the sloping coastal road can be a challenge in parts!